10 Tips for Saving on Air Conditioning in the Summer

 9. Turn off unnecessary appliances

 Many electronics and appliances create heat when they’re on or plugged in.
-You can reduce the heat produced indoors by turning off appliances such as computers, televisions, and gaming consoles when not in use.
-This reduces stress on your air conditioner, leading to energy savings and increased cooling efficiency.
-An added bonus: unplugging unused electronics reduces your overall electricity consumption since devices continue to drain energy even when not in use — also known as “vampire energy.”
+You can reduce the heat produced indoors by turning off appliances such as computers, televisions, gaming consoles, and even electric toothbrushes when not in use.
+This reduces stress on your air conditioner, resulting in energy savings and improved cooling efficiency.
+An added bonus: unplugging unused electronics reduces your overall electricity consumption since devices continue to drain energy even when not in use (this is called vampire energy).

 10. Schedule routine AC maintenance